ielab/health-search-tutorial/hands-on/README.md

 In the task you will:

 1. Take a collection of clinical trials, annotate them with medical concepts, producing documents with both term and concept representation.
-2. Index these documenmts in Elastic with multi term/concepts fields.
+2. Index these documents in Elastic with multi term/concepts fields.
-3. Search Elatic with either term or concept, demonstrating semantic search capabilities.
+3. Search Elastic with either term or concept, demonstrating semantic search capabilities.